 “I said many years before, if war breaks out, that Mojtaba will try to control the region,” Rajabi asserted.
 “Let the Americans know that they do not expect that if Mojtaba takes steps back and looks to live in peace, that it is an actual intention from Mojtaba.”

-Mojtaba has a complete disregard for the value of human life, Rajabi described.
-“If he can kill 13,000 of his own people, then he has no problem killing 100,000 in Tel Aviv, because if you don't care about the lives of your own people, why would you care about the lives of others in Tel Aviv,” he continued.
+“If he can kill 13,000 of his own people, then he has no problem killing 100,000 in Tel Aviv, because if you don’t care about the lives of your own people, why would you care about the lives of others in Tel Aviv?” he continued.

-Predicting what the coming months, and possibly years, would like like under the new supreme leader, Rajabi said, “Mojtaba will not, from the first day in power, claim to want to take Al-Quds (Jerusalem).
+Predicting what the coming months, and possibly years, would look like under the new supreme leader, Rajabi said, “Mojtaba will not, from the first day in power, claim to want to take Al-Quds (Jerusalem).
 He is opposite to his father, who gets angry, and it is visible… Mojtaba can lie in a much better way and knows how to play.”

 “He wants to win time.
-He wants to trick the Americans and the region to win trust… he thinks that first he needs to control the Middle East region, and for him it is more of a religious matter than a geopolitical matter,” he explained, seemingly hypothesizing Mojtaba will first approach the West with a softened tone.
+He wants to trick the Americans and the region to win trust… he thinks that first he needs to control the Middle East region, and for him it is more of a religious matter than a geopolitical matter,” he explained, seemingly hypothesizing that Mojtaba will first approach the West with a softened tone.

+Rajabi is familiar with the ease with which Mojtaba Khamenei lies, he continued, recounting his perception of the attempts on his life by the Islamic regime.
 Rajabi said he left his government position in the regime alongside Esfandiar Rahim Mashaei, a former senior aide to Ahmadinejad, in 2017, adding that the pair were imprisoned together.
-His “closeness” to Mojtaba Khamenei protected him, he told The Post.
+His “closeness” to Mojtaba protected him, he told the Post.

 Rajabi said he survived a poisoning attempt by the regime, though the arsenic destroyed his teeth, in addition to a later electrocution attempt.